 - (Updated) Puffcap Toxic passive: No longer inflicts immobilized enemy champions with 60% Grievous Wounds for 3 seconds.
 Instead, healing or shielding an allied champion now empowers the ally’s next damage to an enemy champion with 60% Grievous Wounds for 3 seconds

 This item hasn’t been popular because AP item Morellonomicon was preferred, for it gives 20 more AP than Chemtech, with extra 250 health.
 The buff to Chemtech however, just made it more attractive.

 Supports could certainly do with the extra Ability Haste, and even more so empowering their ally to inflict Grievous Wounds.
-With Karma’s Manta-Inspire (R-E), every single person on the team will be shielded and have the ability to inflict Grievous Wounds on multiple targets in a team fight.
+With Karma’s Mantra-Inspire (R-E), every single person on the team will be shielded and have the ability to inflict Grievous Wounds on multiple targets in a team fight.